ianrkent/learncsharp/lessons/hack-challenge/hack-instructions.md

 ## Challenge 3

-Correcly update the status of the game, when a play is made.
+Correctly update the status of the game, when a play is made.

 ## Challenge 4